Day Trips South of San Francisco

 Half Moon Bay

 The easiest coastal escape from the city.
-A charming Main Street leads to blufftop trails, fresh seafood shacks, and wide sandy beaches.
-Perfect for a half-day trip when you need ocean air but don’t want to commit to a full adventure.
-In October, it hosts the famous Pumpkin Festival, and the Mavericks big-wave surf competition draws the world’s best.
+Main Street runs into blufftop trails, seafood shacks, and wide sandy beaches.
+A half-day trip when you want ocean air without committing to a longer drive.
+The Pumpkin Festival is in October.
+The Mavericks big-wave surf competition runs in winter when the swell is right.

 🏄 Beaches 🦞 Seafood 🥾 Coastal Trails 🏄 Surfing

-Local tip: Sam’s Chowder House has the best lobster roll on the coast.
-The Coastside Trail is flat and gorgeous for walking or biking.
-Go on a weekday — Highway 92 backs up badly on sunny weekends.
+Local tip: Sam’s Chowder House does the lobster roll.
+The Coastside Trail is flat and good for walking or biking.
+Go on a weekday.
+Highway 92 backs up badly on sunny weekends.

 🚗 1.5 hours